Share Your Life Story

 1. Immerse Yourself In Old Photo Albums

-Looking at old picture albums is a fantastic way of jogging your memory.
-It’s amazon how memories start to flood your brain when you’re shown a visual cue.
+Looking at old picture albums is a fantastic way of jogging your memory and helping your memoir writing.
+It’s amazing how memories start to flood your brain when you’re shown a visual cue.

-Looking at old picture helps us recall what was happening at the time, what the weather was like, and so much more.
+Looking at old pictures helps us recall what was happening at the time, what the weather was like, and so much more.

 2. Sit Back With Some Home Movies

-There’s no better way of remembering events that reliving them.
-Home movies provide an excellent chance of discovering what was happening in that period.
+There’s no better way of remembering events than reliving them.
+Home movies provide an excellent chance to discover what was happening in that period.

 Video Reel

-It opens you up to conversations that were happening, peoples mood, and so much more.
-All of these things are invaluable when it comes to recalling memories.
+It opens you up to conversations that were happening, people’s mood, and so much more.
+All of these things are invaluable for recalling memories.

 When you’re struggling to find inspiration for your memoir, try watching some old videos.
 You’ll be surprised how many extra details you can pick up.